UCF Smart & Safe Transportation Lab (SST Lab)

 Development of Traffic Safety Zones and Integrating Macroscopic and Microscopic Safety Data Analytics for Novel Hot Zone Identification

-(graduated Spring 2014), Currently, Professor at Central South University, China.
+(Spring 2014), Currently, Professor at Central South University, China.

 12. Muamer Abuzwidah